-These Easy Kale Chips aren’t anything like kale chips you’ve had before!
+These Easy Kale Chips are a great vegan, gluten free and paleo friendly snack.
 They’re so simple to make and have the perfect amount of crunch & saltiness!

 It’s heeere!
 It’s a new year, and you’re all fired up and you’re gonna eat super healthy and workout every day and eat all your veggies… right?
 Well… I mean… it seems like everyone on social media is!
 I’m not hating on the New Year’s resolution-ers here at all… in fact… I WAS a New Year’s resolution-er.
 When I was away at college I felt like total junk from eating the dining hall food that was loaded with preservatives and god knows what else.
 (And also probably from the weekends of drinking and late night buffalo chicken pizza eating… lets be real).
 When I came home on winter break feeling blah, Tyler convinced me to go to the gym and start eating a little bit healthier.